hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

         - anatomy training
         - have patient details displayed in line of sight
         - more clean, than using papers
+    - artists
+        - to enhance their work
+        - include 3D into their 2D images

--  4th gen optical data storages (old syllabus, unknown)
+    -  4th gen optical data storages
         - use holographic techniques
         - use lasers to record data as holograms
         - green laser
             - reads data
             - from interfrence fringes of hologram
             - (near top disk surface)
         - red laser
             - is the reference beam
             - reading mechanical addressing data
             - from aluminium layer at bottom
         - Mirror dichroic layer prevents interference
             - (refraction between the layers)
         - Uses collinear holography
             - (can be read by a single optical system)
         - store terabytes on small disks
         - Use (photo)polymer/monomer as recording substrate (medium)
             - medium thickness: recording capacity
         - in UHD Blu-ray for HD videos.

 ## QR Codes